Category: Uncategorized

 [email protected] or [email protected]

 This news release contains “forward-looking information”.
 Often, but not always, forward-looking statements can be identified by the use of words such as “plans”, “expects”, “is expected”, “budget”, “scheduled”, “estimates”, “forecasts”, “intends”, “anticipates”, or “believes” or variations (including negative variations) of such words and phrases, or state that certain actions, events or results “may”, “could”, “would”, “might” or “will” be taken, occur or be achieved.
-Forward-looking information in this news release includes statements related to the completion of the Company’s review of the technical disclosure related to the asset, as well as future plans for maximizing value, and assumptions related to the continuation of the global demand for tin and continuation of the value of tin.
+Forward-Looking information in this news release includes statements related to the Company’s exploration of the West Gore Property, including with respect to the targets discussed in this news release.
 A variety of factors, including known and unknown risks, many of which are beyond our control, could cause actual results to differ materially from the forward-looking information in this news release.
 Additional risk factors can also be found in the Company’s public filings under the Company’s SEDAR+ profile at www.sedarplus.ca .
-Forward-looking statements contained herein are made as of the date of this news release and the Company disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or results or otherwise.
+Forward-Looking statements contained herein are made as of the date of this news release and the Company disclaims any obligation to update any forward-looking statements, whether as a result of new information, future events or results or otherwise.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 The Company undertakes no obligation to update forward-looking statements if circumstances, management’s estimates, or opinions should change, except as required by securities legislation.
 Accordingly, the reader is cautioned not to place undue reliance on forward-looking statements.

 The Canadian Securities Exchange has neither approved nor disapproved the information contained herein and does not accept responsibility for the adequacy or accuracy of this news release.